Menu

 The Widow’s Walk website offers a hole-by-hole tip sheet for birders at this link.

-Widow’s Walk is located within the watershed of Herring River, which is a continuation of First Herring Brook.
+Widow’s Walk is located within the watershed of Herring River, which is contiguous with First Herring Brook.
 First Herring Brook finds its source in Scituate in the area west of Route 3A, between First Parish Road and Old Oaken Bucket Road.
 It flows through the First Herring Brook Reservoir, and downstream to Old Oaken Bucket Pond, passing through two dams.
 Below the historic Stockbridge Grist Mill, at the Driftway, it flows into Herring River, a major tributary to the North River.
 Herring River flows into the North River near The Spit.

 • A photograph of a paved trail across a rolling green landscape on a sunny day.